mozilla-releng/relengdocs/procedures/release-duty/merge-duty/merge_duty.rst

 .. code:: text

    This is now complete:
-   * mozilla-beta is merged to mozilla-release, new version is XX.Y
+   * mozilla-beta is merged to mozilla-release
+   * mozilla-release is tagged and version bumped to XX.Y
    * beta will stay closed until next week

 Release Merge Day - part II - a week after Merge day